MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 Firmware for QQS-Pro with TMC2208_Standalone

-Firmware for QQS-Pro with TMC2208_UART (only screen FSMC with UBL or Color UI with ABL)
+Firmware for QQS-Pro with TMC2208_UART

 With activate parts: